mnieber/gen/docs/developers-manual.rst

 **spec file**: the root markdown file that contains the project specification **term**: a word in the spec that contains - or is prefixed by - a colon.
 **term data (part)**: The part of the term before the colon.
+**term name (part)**: The part of the term before the plus sign.
-**term tag (part)**: The part of the term after then colon.
+**term tag (part)**: The part of the term after the colon.
 **verb**: a word in the spec that is prefixed with a forward slash

 Purpose
 =======

 Moonleap turns a markdown-based spec file into a set of source files.
+There are four code generation steps:

+1. Parse the spec file(s) to build a graph structure of (Python) resource objects that have relations to other resources.
+2. Match every relation in the graph to a rule set, and run the matching rules.
+This step allows you to enrich the resources with additional information.
+3. Render each resource into one or more source files.
+4. Run post-processing steps such as code formatters.

-Below, we will explain the process by introducing some concepts showing annotated use-cases.
+Below, we will explain the process by introducing concepts and use-cases.
+Note that since Moonleap is a general purpose rule-based code generator, it doesn't provide any specific rules that you could use to generate source code.
+However, there is a companion package called Titan (one of the moons around Saturn) that is based on Moonleap, which allows you to create a stack based on Docker, Django and React.

 The spec dir
 ============